-IA: Second Canvas is a actually a new way to experience art through tablet and smartphone devices, combining ultra-HD gigapixel images, storytelling, gamification and social sharing.
+IA: Second Canvas is actually a new way to experience art through tablet and smartphone devices, combining ultra-HD gigapixel images, storytelling, gamification, and social sharing.
 What I think is the most unique in the platform is the ability to create a meaningful story.
-We work together with museums to talk about other, not common, stories that we integrate in the app.
-However, while app and technology move fast, museums are less prone to the rapid changes, that means that many times we jump in to provide help in creating professional content and analyze with them what can work better.
+We work together with museums to talk about other, not common, stories that we integrate into the app.
+However, while app and technology move fast, museums are less prone to rapid changes, which means that many times we jump in to provide help in creating professional content and analyze with them what can work better.

 TA: What are the benefits/gains for users using Second Canvas works?
 What is their experience?

-IA: Our work is always focus on the end-users and their experience.
-Since we deal with visual world and our platform can be displayed on digital devices, smartphones, tables, also on a website and very soon on TV, we make sure we can integrate feelings and knowledge that can enhance the user experience: on the way they will discover, interact and engage with art.
+IA: Our work is always focused on the end-users and their experience.
+Since we deal with the visual world and our platform can be displayed on digital devices, smartphones, tables, also on a website, and very soon on TV, we make sure we can integrate feelings and knowledge that can enhance the user experience: on the way they will discover, interact and engage with art.

 Museums as customers are more challenging in that sense.
 Second Canvas is interesting to them since it is a tool that can be used as Content Management System that operates behind the app.
 As clients, they get an online tool that they can manage by themselves; editing and updating the content without uploading again to the AppStore or Google Play.
 Easy and comfortable – That’s the way we work with institutions.

 Some of our users said “I want this app in all museums.
-For me this is a game changer and I think that till today art was boring but now I want more.’’
-When you put this in the hands of museums, some people at museums can sense this feelings from visitors and therefore they work hard to incorporate it.
+For me, this is a game-changer and I think that till today art was boring but now I want more.’’
+When you put this in the hands of museums, some people at museums can sense this feeling from visitors and therefore they work hard to incorporate it.
 Other people may think “Why do I need this.
 It’s one more app, more work and I have tons of work to be done”.
 Working with museums is challenging because they require much more time in integrating and implementing systems, at least at the first stage.

 TA: Understanding its model, I believe Second Canvas is a disruptive changer in the art world since it changes the way we perceive art.
 Therefore, we would like to know what is the role you will give to Second Canvas?